IMCS-Bioinformatics/HybridSystemModels-RepresentationGraphs/RepresentationGraphBuilder/README.md

 ```

 This calls `build_rgraphs_file.py` script for all files in input directory `<source dir>` and saves its output in `<destination dir>`.
-The both directories should exist and `<source dir>` should contain only syntactically correct HSM model state space files.
+The both directories should exist and `<source dir>` should contain only syntactically correct HSM model state space graph files.
 The arguments `-draw` and `-ini`, if provided, are passed to `build_rgraphs_file.py` script.
 The naming conventions of files are as follows: the representation graph of input file `filname.*` will be saved in file `filname_rg.txt`,
 the drawing of representation graph will be saved in file `filename_rg.graphml`.